top of page

 • Vote for your regional constituency representative

-• Blue ballot paper
+• Usually a blue ballot paper

-• Check for "Urban" or "Rural" polling stations!
+• Differentiate "Urban" and "Rural" polling stations!

 1024px-Wahlkreise_in_Namibia_(2014).svg.png